AlvinYapAbidin/PhotoSorter/README.md

 ## Capturing the perfect moment

-In the quest for the that perfect shot, photographers like myself often find themselves capturing multiple photos of the same scene to  ensure they're got the best possible selection.
-The challenge, however, arises during the editing process: sifting through these batches to unearth the gems can be a daunting task.
-PhotoSort is a solution designed looks to change the way photos are organised by automatically clustering images based on their visual similarities.
+Photographers often capture multiple shots of the same scene to ensure they get the best possible selection.
+The challenge arises during the editing process: sifting through these batches to find the gems.
+PhotoSorter simplifies this by automatically clustering images based on visual similarities, making the editing process easier and more efficient.

 ## Demonstration
 ![Alt Text](https://github.com/AlvinYapAbidin/PhotoSorter/blob/main/demorun.gif)

 ## Key Features
+- Multiple Detection Algorithms: Supports ORB, SIFT, and SURF detectors, allowing users to choose the best tool for their needs.
+- Advanced Image Preprocessing: Enhances image quality for feature detection, including resizing, grayscaling, blurring, and contrast enhancement.
-- Automatic Clustering: Streamline the organization of your photo collections by grouping images that share visual similarities.
+- Automatic Clustering: Groups your photo collection based on visual similarities, streamlining organization.
+- User Interaction: Users can select their preferred feature detector through simple input prompts, tailoring the sorting process to their specific requirements.
-- Advanced Image Processing: Utilizes OpenCV's robust image processing capabilities to enhance feature matching.
+- Extensive OpenCV Utilization: Leverages OpenCV's robust image processing capabilities to maximize feature matching and clustering quality.
-- Feature Matching with SURF: Incorporates the SURF (Speeded Up Robust Features) detector for improved detection of keypoints and descriptors, offering a significant boost in the quality of clustering compared to ORB and SIFT.
-- NOTE: SURF detector requires Opencv to be built with the non-free version as the SURF detector is patented

 ## Installation